Steve-Shillitoe/research_planner/README.md

    - The request is initially received by a web server, such as Nginx, which is responsible for handling incoming HTTP requests.

 2. URL Routing:
-   - The web server forwards the request to the appropriate Django application based on the configured URL mappings in the file.
+   - The web server forwards the request to the research planner web application, which matches the requested URL to a specific view function in the file **views.py** using the URL-view function mappings in the file **urls.py**.
-   - Django uses a URL dispatcher to match the requested URL to a specific view function or class.

-3. View Function/Class:
+3. View Function:
-   - Once the URL is matched, Django calls the associated view function or class.
+   - Once the URL is matched, Django calls the associated view function.
-   - The view function or class is responsible for processing the request and generating a response.
+   - The view function processes the request and generates a response.
-   - Views can perform various operations, such as fetching data from a database, rendering templates, or executing business logic.
+   - In this application, view functions typically save data to or fetch it from a database and render a template.

 4. Middleware:
    - Django's middleware components are invoked before and after the view is called.